oplS17projects/DHill-and-JGoguen/JAMES_GOGUEN.md

 # Overview

-The code we wrote takes advantage of an arduino microcontroller and a temperature, soil-moisture, ligh-intensity sensor.
+The code we wrote takes advantage of an arduino microcontroller and a temperature, soil-moisture, and light-intensity sensor.
 The goal was to enable a user to keep track of the watering needs of a plant.
 A loop is run infinitely, where the readings for temperature and light are taken every ten seconds and sumanted.
 The soil-moisture is  also taken every ten seconds, and is compared against a user designated "min-moisture-threshold".
 If the moisture drops below this threshold, the program updates a table in a database